bearandhammer/yearly-activities/2023/Claire/README.md

 The following represents epic moments throughout the year.
 A great meal, a chess victory, a great day out...literally anything we should remember!

+- [x] Ate the 'hug in a bowl' curry (butter bean, squash and spinach by Spicebox). :curry:

 ## :notebook: Other Notes

 - [x] Improve the house.
 New fridge/freezer inbound. :date: 11th January 2023.
+- [x] Completed the accounts! :date: 22nd January 2023. :moneybag: